The Kakeya Set Conjecture for $\mathbb{Z}/N\mathbb{Z}$ for general $N$: Polynomial Method on the complex torus

-This is a simple generalization of Fact \ref{fact:Hasse}.
-It can be proven in several ways, one way of proving it would be using Fact \ref{fact:Hasse} and the Chinese remainder theorem for the ring $\F[y]$.
+This is a simple generalization of Lemma~\ref{fact:Hasse}.
+It can be proven in several ways, for example it can be proven using Lemma~\ref{fact:Hasse} and the Chinese remainder theorem for the ring $\F[y]$.
 To prove Lemma~\ref{lem:deRich} we will need the following corollary of the fact above.

 \begin{cor}[Computing a polynomial from its evaluations] Let $\F$ be a field and $n\in \N$.
 Given distinct $a_i\in \F$ and $m_i\in \Z_{\ge 0}$, let $h(y)=\prod_{i=1}^n (y-a_i)^{m_i}\in \F[y]$.
 Then there exists coefficients $t_{i,j}\in \F[z]$ (depending on $h$) for $i\in \{1,\hdots,n\},j\in \{0,\hdots,m_i-1\}$ such that for any $f(y)\in \F[y]$ we have,